 We now know that physical activity usually lowers blood sugar because it reduces how much insulin is needed to move sugar into the cells.

 While, in the past, most experts advised frequent training intervals at moderate intensity, but recent studies have shown that even short, intense workouts are very effective.
 For example, a 15-minute intense weight training lowered blood sugar even more than what’s seen in some endurance training.

 So activity lowers blood sugar – but not always!

 Personally, I experienced this very early on and was extremely irritated!
 I just learned that exercise lowers blood sugar, but an intense 45-minute run consistently resulted in higher blood sugars than when I started!
 What in the world?

 At first, I was confused and felt like I didn’t understand anything anymore.
 Then it was more of a “would you look at this?” kind of thing.
 And finally, I was determined to figure out what was happening.
 I knew there had to be an explanation.

 Why does exercise sometimes raise blood sugar?

-Exercise can trigger the body to release stress hormones, like adrenaline which stimulates the liver to release glucose or cortisol which makes you more resistant to insulin.
-And strenuous activity, especially competitive sports, triggers increased stress hormones, in which case blood glucose usually increases (at least temporarily).
+Exercise can trigger the body to release stress hormones, like adrenaline and cortisol.
+Adrenaline can stimulate the liver and the adrenal glands to release glucose and cortisol which makes you more resistant to insulin.
+Strenuous activity, like competitive sports, can trigger even more stress hormones, in which case blood glucose usually increases (at least temporarily).

 In general, we know that different exercises affect us differently.
 And we also know that we’re all very unique, and the same exercise affects different people differently.
 Our blood sugar response will also depend on our level of physical fitness and personal exertion.
 Generally speaking, 30-40 minutes of running brings different results than an hour of cycling, swimming or even boxing.
 The intensity of the activity is often as important as the duration.